 Where to Stay on Vieques

-Due to its close proximity to the beaches, good restaurants, and pretty seaside setting, I recommend basing yourself in Esperanza.
+Due to its restaurants, close proximity to the beaches, and pretty seaside setting, I recommend basing yourself in Esperanza.

 We stayed in the lovely Malecón House, which was a real treat This boutique hotel is located at the quiet end of the malecón within easy walking distance of the restaurants, bars, and tour meeting points.
 Across the street is one of the most picturesque viewpoints in town, and the sunset panorama from the roof is not to be missed.
 (There’s even a bench up there to sit and enjoy it.)